s3gw-tech/s3gw/environment/README.md

 The entire build process is automated by a set of Ansible playbooks.
 The cluster is created with exactly one `admin` node and an arbitrary number of `worker` nodes.
+A single virtual machine acting as an `admin` node is also possible; in this case, it will be able to schedule pods as a `worker` node.
-Name topology for the nodes is the following:
+Name topology for nodes is the following:

 ```text
 admin